openhab/openhab-addons/bundles/org.openhab.binding.playstation/README.md

 If you want to control your PS4 the first thing you need is your user-credentials, this is a 64 characters HEX string that is easiest obtained by using PS4-waker https://github.com/dhleong/ps4-waker.
 The result file is called ".ps4-wake.credentials.json" in your home directory.

 Then you need to pair your OpenHAB device with the PS4.
+This can be done by saving the Thing while the pairing screen is open on the PS4.
+The code is only needed during pairing.

 Then, if you have a pass code when you log in to your PS4 you have to specify that as well.